-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

-- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

-- operational service under the VEA;

-- peacekeeping service under the VEA;

-- hazardous service under the VEA;
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
+The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, female sexual dysfunction or death from female sexual dysfunction is connected with the circumstances of that service.

-- British nuclear test defence service under the VEA;

-- warlike service under the MRCA;

-- non-warlike service under the MRCA,

-before it can be said that a reasonable hypothesis has been raised connecting female sexual dysfunction or death from female sexual dysfunction, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. The Repatriation Commission, Military Rehabilitation and Compensation Commission, Veterans' Review Board or Administrative Appeals Tribunal cannot accept any claim for pension; or a claim for liability or compensation relating to female sexual dysfunction or death from female sexual dysfunction that was lodged on or after 1 June 1994 in the case of the VEA, or 1 July 2004 in the case of the MRCA respectively, unless this Statement of Principles upholds that claim (subsection 120A(3) of the VEA or subsection 338(3) of the MRCA).
+6. The Repatriation Commission, Military Rehabilitation and Compensation Commission, Veterans' Review Board or Administrative Appeals Tribunal cannot accept any claim for pension; or a claim for liability or compensation relating to female sexual dysfunction or death from female sexual dysfunction that was lodged on or after 1 June 1994 in the case of the VEA, or 1 July 2004 in the case of the MRCA respectively, unless this Statement of Principles upholds that claim (subsection 120B(3) of the VEA or subsection 339(3) of the MRCA).